saralenehan/au-components/agreement_creation.md

 ### Both parties sign to create agreement.

-The parties agree to the Agreement by signing the Agreement.
+The parties agree to the terms of the Agreement by signing the Agreement.

 ### {{party 2}} agrees via clickwrap.